dentisphere/upgrade-angularjs/readme.md

 };
 ```

-last rules is needed to handle font files referenced in css files.
+last rules is needed to handle font files referenced in CSS files.

 ### notes